samoht/assemblage/README.md

 You can find few examples in the `examples/` directory, where projects are built using multiple local libraries and ocamlfind libraries and syntax extensions.
-To generate a Makefile for a given project, simply run `ocaml make.ml`.
+To generate a Makefile for a given project, run `make` at the root of this repository and then simply run `ocaml configure.ml` at the root of each project examples.